international employment law firm alliance L&E Global

 a.
 Scope of the automatic transfer

-In France, an employee cannot object to a transfer of undertaking as the transfer is operated automatically.
+In France, an employee cannot object to a transfer of undertaking as the transfer is operated automatically (unless his employment contract has been subject to substantial changes, such as the place of work, the change to a night shift).
 A refusal could constitute grounds for dismissal for disciplinary reasons.
 The automatic transfer concerns any kind of employment contract (fixed-term contracts, trial period contracts, suspended contracts for illness, etc.).
 Employees who enjoy a protected status (e.g. employee representatives) will also see their contracts automatically transferred, with their representative role intact; however, when the transfer concerns only part of a business (a partial activity transfer), their transfer should be authorised by the Labour Inspector.

 The contracts will be transferred in their totality (seniority, remuneration, position, non-competition, etc.), as well as unilateral commitments and practices, such as payment of a 13th month premium.
 The applicable collective bargaining agreement will continue to apply for a maximum period of 15 months, in the event that the company to which the employee is transferred applies a different collective bargaining agreement.